bamlab/react-native-project-config/packages/eslint-plugin/README.md

-# ESLint config for BAM
+# ESLint plugin for BAM

-This project is an ESLint config that gathers all the rules, plugins and parsers that should be used in any new BAM project.
+This project is an ESLint plugin that gathers all the rules, plugins and parsers that should be used in any new BAM project.

 ## How to use?